debuggify/debuggify.github.com/docs/guides/installation/README.md

-#Getting Started
+# Basic Setup

-Setup in 4 simple steps
+Setup in few simple steps

   - [Signup] for a account if not already and verify the email address
   - Then [login] to debuggify
   - Create an application
-  - Get the code  and paste it on you website
+  - Get the code and paste it on you website.
+  - Deploy the code to your production servers

 Hurray!
 You have completed you setup.
 Now its time for a meditation.